Stephanie has lived in Bend, Oregon, since 2006. She is raising four teenagers.

 These feelings and questions can be more than heartbreaking.
 In fact, they can be soul-damaging.
-A person who feels unloved may not just be sad or unhappy; and such feelings can lead to despair or worse.
+A person who feels unloved may not just be sad or unhappy—such feelings can lead to despair or worse.
 Remember, however, that if love isn't available from the source from which you seek, it probably cannot be given.
 This isn't a deficiency of your character.
 Rather, the person, or persons, from whom you desire love and attention may simply be unable to express such emotions.

-Love is Risky
+Love Is Risky

 Putting your feelings out for examination by others is extremely distressing for some people.
 These individuals guard their feelings with a fortress of defenses to prevent injury to their fragile egos.
 This can include friends, lovers, and even family members.
 You may be surprised to learn that your brother or sister cannot be truthful or forthcoming regarding his or her love for you.
 Ingrained competitions (older vs. younger siblings) may still be at work.
 After all, you used to compete for your parents' limited love.

 Even parents, ironically, can end up competing with their children.
-Some mothers may see that their husband favors a daughter.
+Some mothers may see that her husband favors a daughter.
 Or, the reverse may be true with a wife loving a son so deeply that this threatens the husband.

 What to Do When Love Is Perceived Differently

-- Some need more love, while others want to give less.
+- Define Expectations: Some need more love, while others want to give less.
 And yet, these people are bound together.
 If you are in such a relationship, you may need to redefine your expectations of each other to avoid disappointment and despair.
 With adults, it can come down to showing love instead of just saying so.

-- What about when words and actions don't match?
+- Have Open Discussions: What about when words and actions don't match?
 Discussions between those in the relationship may be able to resolve differences.
 For a child, both showing and telling are critical.
 You can't just tell your child that you love them when you act as if you are angry or upset with them much of the time.

 Sting's "Love Gone Wrong"